djcooke/compendium/_potd_181_enemies/garm.md

     difficulty: Easy
     notes:
       - 'Try to always stay at a medium range, so it''s easy to move in or out when necessary.
-A bit of range will help to avoid some autoattacks too'
+A bit of range will help to avoid some auto-attacks too'
       - 'Can interrupt a Voice if you need to, but save for emergencies (avoiding another patrol, etc.)'
   PLD: